Chart Color Schemes

 The Hill features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

-In The Hill, as per the latest Census evaluation, 13.5% of dwellings were houses while 86.4% consisted of other types such as semi-detached properties and apartments.
-This contrasts with Non-Metro NSW's dwelling structure which was 82.6% houses and 17.4% other dwellings.
-Home ownership in The Hill stood at 24.6%, with mortgaged dwellings at 19.3% and rented ones at 56.1%.
-The median monthly mortgage repayment in the area was $2,167, higher than Non-Metro NSW's average of $1,733.
-Weekly rent in The Hill was recorded at $390, compared to Non-Metro NSW's figure of $330.
-Nationally, The Hill's mortgage repayments exceeded the Australian average of $1,863 while rents were higher than the national figure of $375.
+The Hill's dwelling structures, as per the latest Census, consisted of 13.5% houses and 86.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in The Hill was at 24.6%, with mortgaged dwellings at 19.3% and rented ones at 56.1%.
+The median monthly mortgage repayment was $2,167, higher than Regional NSW's average of $1,733.
+The median weekly rent in The Hill was $390, compared to Regional NSW's $330.
+Nationally, The Hill's mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863.
+Rents in The Hill exceeded the national figure of $375.

 Frequently Asked Questions - Housing